-Pact’s wide-ranging work in Cambodia touches many facets of the development spectrum, including good governance and civic engagement, women’s economic empowerment, and natural resource management and protection.
+Pact’s approach to integrated programming in Cambodia touches many facets of the development spectrum, including good governance and social accountability, women’s economic empowerment and natural resource management.

-In partnership with local civil society organizations, Pact’s PROCEED project is helping ordinary Cambodians to improve governance at the local level, making it more transparent, inclusive and accountable.
-We’re training citizens — including historically marginalized groups — to take a bigger role in local decision making, and we’re training commune and district councilors to invite and answer the public’s concerns.
-A related Pact project, TRANSMIT, recently developed an app that allows citizens to record and track issues they’ve raised with officials.
+In partnership with local civil society organizations, Pact’s PROCEED project is helping Cambodians to improve governance at the local level, making processes and delivery of services more transparent, inclusive and accountable.
+We’re supporting citizens to take a bigger role in local decision making, and we’re helping government officials to invite and answer the public’s concerns.

 Pact also implements the USAID Green Invest Asia project, which is working across Southeast Asia with a focus on Cambodia, Vietnam, Indonesia and the Philippines.
 The project is catalyzing private sector finance to upscale and drive investments in agriculture, forestry, and other land use toward low emissions, yet profitable business models.